 Top Heat Players to Watch vs. the Knicks - Eastern Conference Semifinals Game 3

-Bam Adebayo is one of the players to watch on Saturday at 3:30 PM ET, when the Miami Heat (44-38) take on the New York Knicks (47-35) at FTX Arena.
+Saturday's 3:30 PM ET game between the Miami Heat (44-38) and the New York Knicks (47-35) at FTX Arena features the Heat's Bam Adebayo as a player to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup, which you can watch on ABC with a seven-day free trial to Fubo!